Touché Amoré

+The band is considered part of the musical movement known as "The Wave", which consists of American post-hardcore bands that emerged from the late 2000s through early 2010s – among them La Dispute, Defeater, Pianos Become the Teeth, and Make Do and Mend.
+They have been described by Pitchfork as "reliably cathartic and anthemic melodic post-hardcore", while Stereogum remarked in 2016 of the band's style: "If arena hardcore existed, this is how it might sound."

 History

 Formation and debut album (2007–2009)

 The band released their debut 7-inch demo on No Sleep Records in September 2008.
-After a few west coast tours, the band went back into the studio to record their full length entitled ...To the Beat of a Dead Horse.
-The album was recorded at Earth Capital studios in January 2009.
-The LP was released in June 2009 on both 6131 and Geoff Rickly of Thursday's Collect Records, both of whom were in a partnership in the release.
-The album was released only on LP format and Digital.
-The album was met with generally positive reviews from critics including Sputnikmusic, Punknews.org, and Alternative Press.
+After a few West Coast tours, the band went back into the studio to record their full length entitled ...To the Beat of a Dead Horse.
+The album was recorded at Earth Capital studios in January 2009 and the LP was released in June 2009, on both 6131 and Geoff Rickly of Thursday's Collect Records, both of whom were in a partnership during the release.
+The album was released only on LP format and digital and was met with generally positive reviews from critics including Sputnikmusic, Punknews.org, and Alternative Press.
 It also made its way onto multiple "Best Albums of 2009" lists.